 Brisbane tours

-Boyfriend and I love wandering around by ourselves and taking in the sights that way.
+My former partner and I love wandering around by ourselves and taking in the sites that way.
 If you prefer a bit more background information about what you see (and taste!), here are some recommended Brisbane tours to consider.

 1. The best of Brisbane bicycle tour

-During this Brisbane city tour by bike, a local Brisbane guide gives you a cultural and historical introduction to the city.
-You'll ride along Southbank to Kangaroo Point, over the famous Story Bridge to New Farm, the suburb of Teneriffe and back to the waterfront to ride through the City Botanic Gardens before returning to the start point.
+During this Brisbane city tour by bike, a local guide gives you a cultural and historical introduction to the city.
+You'll ride along South Bank to Kangaroo Point, over the famous Story Bridge to New Farm Park, the suburb of Teneriffe, and back to the waterfront to ride through the City Botanic Gardens before returning to the start point.

 Book this tour